 “All these local parks are selling to faraway companies,” said Sendor.
 “It’s a race against time.”

 Emily Cataneo is a writer and journalist based in Raleigh.
-Her work has appeared in The Guardian, Boston Globe, The Baffler, Slate, NPR, Atlas Obscura, and more.
-She's also the co-founder of the Redbud Writing Project.
+Her work has appeared in the New York Times, The Guardian, Slate, Atlas Obscura, Undark, and many other venues.
+She is a co-founder of Raleigh’s Redbud Writing Project.